What It’s Like to Be an Emergency Medical Technician (EMT)

 Christina: EMTs are health care professionals who work on ambulances to respond to 911 calls.
 Emergency calls can range from lifethreatening issues, such as cardiac arrests or gun shot wounds, to minor complaints, such as sore throats or sprained ankles.
 These calls bring EMTs to a wide variety of locations, including patients’ homes, businesses, and even out on the street.
 Once on scene with the patient, EMTs efficiently treat any life-threating issues, such as difficulty breathing or major bleeding.
 Subsequently, they discern the major health complaint through meticulous completion of a history and physical exam.
 Depending on level of training, EMTs may intubate patients in the field, acquire and read an EKG, and treat patients with myriad medications while en route to the hospital.

 Kyle: In rural areas, EMTs are a crucial link between the hospital and a widely distributed population.
-In urban areas, EMTs act in concert with police and fire to coordinate life-saving care with major hospital centers.
+In urban areas, EMTs act in concert with police and firefighters to coordinate life-saving care with major hospital centers.

 How do EMTs interact with other health professions workers?